Carloschacon2701/serverless-data-lake/README.md

 - **Permissions**: `glue:StartCrawler` on the crawler resource
 - **Environment Variables**:
   - `CRAWLER_NAME`: Name of the Glue Crawler to start
+- **Error Handling**: Enabled with Dead Letter Queue (DLQ) for failed invocations
+  - Maximum retry attempts: 2
+  - Maximum event age: 60 seconds
+  - Failed invocations are sent to an SQS DLQ with 14-day retention

 #### 2. `glue-crawler-succeeded` (EventBridge Trigger Lambda)